luiseeisfeld/LuiseEisfeld.github.io/_pages/research.md

 ### [Entry and Acquisitions in Software Markets](https://luiseeisfeld.github.io/assets/docs/JMP_Eisfeld_TSE.pdf) (Job Market Paper)

  How do acquisitions of young, innovative, venture capital funded firms (startups) affect entry incentives of new firms?
 I create a new dataset by merging web-scraped product-level data on enterprise software with data on firms' M&A activities.
-I find suggestive evidence that the effect of acquisitions on entry may depend on the type of the acquirer, and develop a structural model of startups’ entry decisions.
+I find suggestive evidence that the effect of acquisitions on entry may depend on the type of the acquirer.
+In particular, acquirers may be firms active in the same industry, or industry outsiders, such as financial firms.
+I develop a structural model of startups’ entry decisions.
 In the model, acquisitions can affect returns to entry (1) via market structure, and (2) by providing an entry-for-buyout incentive to potential entrants.
-I find evidence of a negative market structure effect, and a positive entry-for-buyout effect.
-My preliminary evidence suggests that blocking all acquisitions would reduce entry.
+I find evidence of a positive entry-for-buyout incentive and a negative market structure effect.
+My preliminary results from counterfactual simulations suggest that if competition authorities were to block all startup acquisitions, entry would fall.

 _The proposal for this research project was selected as finalist for the 2021 Lear Young Talent Competition Award._

 ### How do Online Product Rankings Influence Sellers’ Pricing Behavior?